-1 Follow the Setup Steps in "Inventory Control Steps" on page 16.

-- 2 Open the Items form, or the Multi-Site Items form if you are working in a master site. - 3 Turn off Filter-in-Place mode. - 4 Select Actions > New. - 5 Specify this information in the header: - In the Item field, enter a unique number, string of characters, or combination of characters and numbers to represent the vendor.
-If you do not enter a value, the system assigns the next unique numerical value automatically.
-If you set up an item prefix in the Inventory Parameters form, the system prefixes the item number with that prefix.
-The combined prefix and number cannot be longer than 10 characters. - In the field below the item number, enter the item description, which will appear on reports and transactions. - If you are working in the Multi-Site Items form, specify the Site at which this item will be added. - 6 Specify other required and optional information, as described in the field help on the form. - 7 Save the record. - 8 Follow the "Day to Day Management" steps in "Inventory Control Steps" on page 16 to set up related information about the item.
+- 1 Follow the Setup Steps in Inventory Control Steps on page 16. - 2 Open the Items form, or the Multi-Site Items form if you are working in a master site. - 3 Turn off Filter-in-Place mode. - 4 Select Actions > New. - 5 Specify this information in the header: - In the Item field, enter a unique number, string of characters, or combination of characters and numbers to represent the item. - In the field below the item number, enter the item description, which will appear on reports and transactions. - If you are working in the Multi-Site Items form, specify the Site at which this item will be added. - 6 Specify other required and optional information, as described in the field help on the form. - 7 Save the record. - 8 Follow the "Day to Day Management" steps in Inventory Control Steps on page 16 to set up related information about the item.